ashmalzahra/First-repo/README.md

 ## Built With

-- HTML, CSS3
+- HTML, CSS
 - Git, Github
 - VSCode

 ## Getting Started

-Clone the repository to get start with project, then make sure to install dependencies in the linters file located in the [linter](https://github.com/Bateyjosue/linters-html-css/blob/main/.github/workflows/linters.yml) file
+Clone the folder to your local machine, make sure to configure linters by following the instructions in the Linters README file (https://github.com/microverseinc/linters-config/blob/master/README.md)

 ### Prerequisites

 ### Setup
-make sure you have the yaml file located in <code>.github/workflows/linters.yml</code>
+Set up the yaml file located in <code>.github/workflows/linters.yml</code>

 ### Install
-You will get to install different dependencies for linters file:
+Install all different dependencies of linters file:
-- lighthouse (Please inside <code>.github/workflows/linters.yml</code> file you will update version of this dependencies)
-- webhint (Please inside <code>.github/workflows/linters.yml</code> file you will update version of this dependencies)
-- stylelint (Please inside <code>.github/workflows/linters.yml</code> file you will update version of this dependencies)
-### Usage
-If you wanna see the linters and githubaction in action you have to just make a simple change by adding some html or css file and add some test inside to the result...
+- lighthouse (<code>.github/workflows/linters.yml</code>)
+- webhint (<code>.github/workflows/linters.yml</code>)
+- stylelint (<code>.github/workflows/linters.yml</code>)

 ### Run tests
-after pushing the changes on github go in code tab and then click on Merge pull request > New Pull request after then your have to let github action proess and check for changes
+After pushing the changes on github, merge your pull request and let github action process changes.

 ### Deployment
-I the test was working successfully the lighthouse pass the test check as long as webhint and stylelint your can now Merge pull request unless you will have to go back to your local repository and try to fix the issue... if it an stylelint error try to run:<code>sudo npx stylelint "**/*.{css,scss}" --fix</code> and it will the style issues automatically
+Check for the tests when you generate a pull request and fix errors, if any.
+For stylelint errors run:<code>sudo npx stylelint "**/*.{css,scss}" --fix</code> for automatic fix.

 ## Authors